"

 Role of Caring Case Application

-Elena, a nurse on an oncology unit, is caring for Mrs. Rivera, a patient undergoing chemotherapy who is experiencing significant fatigue, hair loss, and emotional distress.
+Elena, a nurse on an oncology unit, is caring for Mrs. Rivera, a client undergoing chemotherapy who is experiencing significant fatigue, hair loss, and emotional distress.
 During morning rounds, Elena notices that Mrs. Rivera is unusually quiet and tearful.

 Instead of simply focusing on clinical tasks, Elena pulls up a chair, holds Mrs. Rivera’s hand, and asks how she’s truly feeling.
 Mrs. Rivera opens up about her fears, body image concerns, and feelings of isolation.
 Elena listens with empathy, validates her emotions, and offers support by involving the hospital counselor and arranging a visit from a volunteer who also underwent cancer treatment.